pseudocc/linuz/README.md

 # vanix

-Vanix is a light weight JavaScript frontend framework with zero dependency I use myself, which use a structured object to construct the element tree.
+Vanix is a lightweight JavaScript frontend framework with zero dependency I use myself, which use a structured object to construct the element tree.

 ```bash